SciML/DiffEqDocs.jl/docs/src/types/jump_types.md

 - `rate_consts` is a vector of the rate constants for each reaction.
 - `reactant_stoich` is a vector whose `k`th entry is the reactant stoichiometry of the `k`th reaction.
-The reactant stoichiometry for an individual reaction is assumed to be represented as a vector of pairs, mapping species id to stoichiometric coefficient.
+The reactant stoichiometry for an individual reaction is assumed to be represented as a vector of `Pair`s, mapping species id to stoichiometric coefficient.
 - `net_stoich` is assumed to have the same type as `reactant_stoich`; a vector whose `k`th entry is the net stoichiometry of the `k`th reaction.
-The net stoichiometry for an individual reaction is again represented as a vector of pairs, mapping species id to the net change in the species when the reaction occurs.
+The net stoichiometry for an individual reaction is again represented as a vector of `Pair`s, mapping species id to the net change in the species when the reaction occurs.
-- `scale_rates` is an optional parameter that specifies whether the rate constants correspond to stochastic rate constants in the sense of Gillespie, and hence need to be rescaled. *The default, `scale_rates=true`, corresponds to rescaling the passed in rate constants.* See below.
+- `scale_rates` is an optional parameter that specifies whether the rate constants correspond to stochastic rate constants in the sense used by Gillespie, and hence need to be rescaled. *The default, `scale_rates=true`, corresponds to rescaling the passed in rate constants.* See below.

 When using `MassActionJump` the default behavior is to assume rate constants correspond to stochastic rate constants in the sense used by Gillespie (J. Comp.